LOG(1) General Commands Manual LOG(1)

 Disable or enable display of signposts in the output.
 (By default signposts are not displayed.)

-Shows a breakdown of the events contained within a log datastore or archive.
+Shows a breakdown of the events contained within a log datastore, archive, tracev3, tailspin or apple trace file.
 The following options can be supplied to all modes of log stats:

 Display statistics for events stored in the given archive.
 The archive must be a valid log archive bundle with the suffix .logarchive.